Kymberly Evanson

-Kymberly Kathryn Evanson (née Kymberly Kathryn Evans; born 1977) is an American lawyer who is a nominee to serve as a United States district judge of the United States District Court for the Western District of Washington.
+Kymberly Kathryn Evanson (née Kymberly Kathryn Evans; born 1977) is an American lawyer who serves as a United States district judge of the United States District Court for the Western District of Washington.

 Education

 Evanson earned a Bachelor of Arts degree from Seattle University in 1999 and a Juris Doctor from the Georgetown University Law Center in 2007.
+At Seattle University, she was a recipient of the Sullivan Leadership Award, and was also selected as a 1998 Truman Scholar.

 Career

 From 2002 to 2004, Evanson worked as a program coordinator for the Access to Justice Institute at Seattle University School of Law.
 In 2005, she was a law clerk at Cashdan & Kane LLP in Washington, D.C.
 In 2006, she was an intern in the United States Department of Justice Civil Division.
-In 2007 and 2008, she served as a law clerk for Judge Emmet G. Sullivan of the United States District Court for the District of Columbia.
+From 2007 to 2008, she served as a law clerk for Judge Emmet G. Sullivan of the United States District Court for the District of Columbia.
 From 2009 to 2011, she was an associate at K&L Gates in Seattle.
-She joined the Seattle law firm Pacifica Law Group in 2011 and has since worked as a partner at the firm.
+She was a partner at the Seattle law firm Pacifica Law Group from 2011 to 2023.

-Notable cases

-In 2017, Evanson represented the ACLU of Washington in a suit against the Trump Administration's foreign travel ban (Trump travel ban) in Washington v.
-Trump (also known as the "Muslim ban").
+In 2017, Evanson represented the ACLU of Washington in a suit against the Trump administration's foreign travel ban in Washington v.
+Trump.

-Nomination to district court
+Federal judicial service

 On July 13, 2022, President Joe Biden nominated Evanson to serve as a United States district judge of the United States District Court for the Western District of Washington.
-President Biden nominated Evanson to the seat vacated by Judge Ricardo S. Martinez, who assumed senior status on September 5, 2022.
+President Biden nominated Evanson to the seat vacated by Judge Ricardo S. Martinez, who subsequently assumed senior status on September 5, 2022.
 On November 15, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On December 8, 2022, her nomination was reported out of committee by a 12–10 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 She was renominated on January 23, 2023.
 On February 9, 2023, her nomination was reported out of committee by a 12–9 vote.
-Her nomination is pending before the United States Senate.
+On July 11, 2023, the Senate invoked cloture on her nomination by a 51–42 vote.
+Later that day, her nomination was confirmed by a 50–42 vote.
+She received her judicial commission on July 18, 2023.
+She was sworn in on September 7, 2023.